 Peak Shaving: Reduction of the power contracted by eliminating the spikes in consumption by injecting additional energy from the batteries.

-Micro-networks: This is a distribution network that includes generation and storage, and also has the capacity to operate as an island.
+Micro-Grids: This is a distribution grid that includes generation and storage, and also has the capacity to operate as an island.

 Electric car recharging: It avoids costly adaptations of the network infrastructure faced with the need for an increase in power required by quick charging.

-Weak networks: A system that guarantees a stable supply in locations with weak networks or where they are absent.
+Weak Grids: A system that guarantees a stable supply in locations with weak grids or where they are absent.

-Renewable energy optimisation: Makes it possible to use the energy when it is needed, not only when it is generated.
+Renewable energy optimization: Makes it possible to use the energy when it is needed, not only when it is generated.